Chas McCormick Preview, Player Props: Astros vs. Yankees

-The Houston Astros and Chas McCormick (.435 slugging percentage over his past 10 games, including two homers), take on starting pitcher Carlos Rodon and the New York Yankees at Minute Maid Park, Friday at 8:10 PM ET.
+Chas McCormick, with a slugging percentage of .435 in his past 10 games -- including two home runs -- will be in action for the Houston Astros versus the New York Yankees, with Luis Severino on the mound, September 2 at 7:10 PM ET.

-In his most recent appearance, he went 1-for-5 with an RBI against the Red Sox.
+In his most recent game he had a one-hit showing (1-for-5) against the Red Sox.

 Chas McCormick Game Info & Props vs. the Yankees